MicrosoftDocs/cpp-docs/docs/mfc/reference/cdoctemplate-class.md

 If your application is an OLE container and/or server, the document template also defines the ID of the menu used during in-place activation.
 If your application is an OLE server, the document template defines the ID of the toolbar and menu used during in-place activation.
 You specify these additional OLE resources by calling `SetContainerInfo` and `SetServerInfo`.

-Because `CDocTemplate` is an abstract class, you can’t use the class directly.
+Because `CDocTemplate` is an abstract class, you can't use the class directly.
 A typical application uses one of the two `CDocTemplate`-derived classes provided by the Microsoft Foundation Class Library: `CSingleDocTemplate`, which implements SDI, and `CMultiDocTemplate`, which implements MDI.
 See those classes for more information on using document templates.

 If your application requires a user-interface paradigm that is fundamentally different from SDI or MDI, you can derive your own class from `CDocTemplate`.